 Hotels or hostels in Victoria Falls are generally cheaper and a few of them take only 5 minutes to the falls on foot.
 We stayed at the Victoria Falls Hotel and I recommend this hotel to anyone.
 Not only the colonial style, historic buildings were stunning, but also the view of the Victoria Falls Bridge and plume of mist from my hotel suite’s window was hard to forget.

-The hotel was originally a dormitory for railway construction workers in the early 1900s under the British rule, so it still retained the British flavor after renovation and became a hotel.
+The hotel was originally a dormitory for railway construction workers in the early 1900s under British rule, so it still retained the British flavor after renovation and became a hotel.

-Personally, I enjoy having breakfast at the terrace with some English tea, pastry, and warm sunlight.
+Personally, I enjoy having breakfast on the terrace with some English tea, pastry, and warm sunlight.
 The hotel also has plenty of beautiful art displays and sitting areas to just hang out and relax.
 There are a few resorts and casinos in the area including the Kingdom Hotel, Ilala Lodge Hotel, Elephant Hills Resort, and Shearwater Explorers Village.
 Still, Victoria Falls Hotel is my favorite of the bunch.

 There are a lot of things to do during your stay at the hotel.
 Have a drink at the hotel’s lounge at night with music, or enjoy a buffet dinner with a traditional dance performance at the outdoor lounge; There is a great store in the hotel that sells artistic sculptures – I was actually looking for some of these arts for my home, while the art pieces in the hotel is a little pricey, they were displayed like I was walking through an outdoor art museum.